Sahan-Clio/annotaite/PRESENTATION_README.md

 Get started in 30 seconds with our containerized development environment.
 Simply clone the repository, configure your environment variables, and launch the platform to access the modern interface at localhost:5173.

-**Experience the difference** - Upload a PDF and see professional AI annotation in action! 🚀
+**Experience the difference** - Upload a PDF and see professional computer vision + AI annotation in action! 🚀